imsiddharth/demoCypress/ReadMe.md

 ### Summary
 This directory contains the UI Tests for front-end projects, these tests are written in nodejs using [cypress.io](https://www.cypress.io) and [mocha](https://mochajs.org/) test framework.

-### Test approach
-We try to minimise the number of e2e tests that we have, as by nature these are slow, due to that it's flaky.
-Given the majority of Blackthornrx pages are with limited functionality it is important to ***focus on core functional areas/user journeys only***.

 ### Wait Strategy